ARE YOU USING AN ANONYMOUS PROXY SERVER?Consider reading proxy server facts below

 Your original IP address will still be accessible while using transparent proxies.
 Remember, with networking technology, there is no such phenomenon as full anonymity regardless of the intermediate networking component.

 Since anonymous web proxy servers are very easy to setup, many are used by people who steal your information via subjecting you to malicious software that can be easily inserted into the content of the pages you are browsing.
 Clicking on a link, may use a browser flaw to install a silent keystroke logger on your computer that will further capture every single key stroke on your computer even when you are offline.

 Use web proxies with caution.
 Without using an anonymous web proxy server, the websites you are visiting can simply log your actual IP address for basic visitor statistics.
 With using proxy servers, the websites you are visiting may find your visits suspicious and utilize device fingerprinting to tag you, trace your actual IP address, and more closely monitor your online activity.

-Track web visitors using web proxies with TraceMyIP.org
+Track web visitors that use web proxies with TraceMyIP.org